lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   indicating the number of bits, to proceed to the matching.

 * match-mapping: The goal of mapping-sent is to reduce the size of a field by allocating a shorter value.
 The Target Value contains a list of values.
-Each value is idenfied by a short ID (or index).
+Each value is identified by a short ID (or index).
   This operator matches if a field value is equal to one of those target values.